Directors; Principals; Superintendents; Child Nutrition Directors

 renewal schools have received their grant award.

-planning to submit an application, please keep the following in mind:
+When planning to submit an application, please keep the

 - Late and incomplete applications will be disqualified.

-- Applications without required signatures will not be considered.
+- Applications without required signatures will be disqualified.

 - Applications will not be returned.